oristopo/nVhelp/index.md

 This button freezes data collection.<br>
 <br><em>thanks to Gary O'Neil</em>:
 <p>
-The nanoVNA must remain powered on at all times to work successfully capture data via USB.<br>
+The nanoVNA must remain powered on to successfully capture data via USB.<br>
 <ol compact>
-<li> With the data you wish to "save" and port to your remotely located workstation,<br>
+<li> With the data you wish to "save" and port to your workstation,<br>
- navigate to STIMULUS > PAUSE SWEEP.
+ navigate to STIMULUS > PAUSE SWEEP.<br>
 Data at the top of the screen will freeze, confirming sweep is paused.

 <li> Take care to not inadvertently alter the current state...<br>
  either by the toggle switch or touchscreen.<br>
- Remove the NanoVNA from the DUT,<br> observe that the desired data remains on the display,<br>
+ Remove the NanoVNA from the DUT,<br>
+ observe that the desired data remains on the display,<br>
  transport it to your workstation, hotplug the device into a USB port,<br>
  then tap on the display a couple of times.
-<br> This appears to initiate handshaking and establishes its connection with the workstation.
+<br> This appears to initiate handshaking<br>
+  and establishes a connection with the workstation.

 <li> Launch the nanoVNAsharp app and connect.<br>
 App display should match that on the nanoVNA.
 <li>Use nanoVNAsharp facilities to save the data.

 </ol>

 To be clear, data is <em>not</em> otherwise saved within the NanoVNA.<br>
-Once PAUSE is cancelled or the nanoVNA is power cycled, data is flushed and replaced.</p>
+Once PAUSE is cancelled or the nanoVNA is power cycled,<br>
+data is flushed and replaced.</p>
 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>
 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>
 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>